-The Foundation coordinates and controls the activity of two affiliated organizations and one supporting organization; The Corry Community Foundation, The North East Community Foundation, and The Union City Community Foundation.
+The Foundation coordinates and controls the activity of two affiliated organizations and two supporting organizations: The Corry Community Foundation, The North East Community Foundation, The Union City Community Foundation, and the Historic Erie Preservation Trust.
 The consolidated financial statements include the financial transactions of the Foundation and these organizations.
-All material inter and intraorganizational accounts and transactions have been eliminated.
+All material inter and intra-organizational accounts and transactions have been eliminated.